tdbianco/starter-hugo-academic/content/post/2022-05-11-how-is-it-possible-about-publication-journeys/index.en.md

 ![](images/Screenshot%202022-05-11%20at%2014.35.57.png)

-There is a problem in academia (although I am sure it is not limited to academia): 95% of the things that we do, do not count towards our CV and achievements.
+There is a problem in academia (although I am sure it is not limited to academia): 95% of the things that we do, does not count towards our CV and achievements.
 And any endevour that does not get published count as almost nothing.
 But that's not the specific topic I want to discuss here.

 I want to try to answer to that Professor's question: *How is it possible?*